Yoga Mat Size Chart: A Guide to Your Perfect Mat

 I used to think that yoga was only done by young people with lean, muscular body types.
 However, that couldn’t be further from the truth.
-Everyone and every body can benefit from Yoga.
-I first found yoga after dealing with health issues, and over the years, I have resumed my physical practice whenever I need to boost my strength or flexibility.
+Everyone and every body can benefit from a Yoga practice.
+I first found the practice after dealing with health issues, and over the years, I have resumed my physical practice whenever I need to boost my strength or flexibility.

 I won’t beat around the bush; yoga can be difficult for beginners.
 I remember feeling sore in all sorts of places after practice —places I didn’t even realize I had muscles.